mkirby/legendary-octo-palm-tree/README.md

 # legendary-octo-palm-trees
-Create a trivia team, join a trivia team, and randomly generate team member nicknames?
+Create a trivia team, a player account, and join a trivia team.

 ## Team -< TriviaSquad >- Player